Once the initiatives are created and configured, you can fast-load benefits. Fast-loading benefits need two rounds of integrations.

 - Benefit Unit

-Please refer the attached template to find information on other columns that can be included.
+Please refer to the attached template to find information on other columns that can be included.

 To fast load benefits:

-- Locate the parent initiative and click Integrations.
+- Locate the parent initiative and click Integrations from the hamburger menu.

 - Click New Integration.